 Stay longer?
 Of course you can!Most people who visit Luang Prabang do not want to leave!
 There is much more to see and plenty to do here, although a longer stay should be arranged in advance since hotels are usually fully booked.
-How about a cooking class or an elephant trek to a nearby village?
+How about a cooking class?
 We have plenty of options to choose from.
 And do not miss the opportunity to visit Vientiane.

 Prices and Hotels